swisspol/XLFacility/README.md

 Getting Started
 ===============

-Download or check out the [latest release](https://github.com/swisspol/XLFacility/releases) of XLFacility then add the entire "XLFacility" subfolder to your Xcode project.
+Download or check out the [latest release](https://github.com/swisspol/XLFacility/releases) of XLFacility then add the "XLFacility", "" and "" subfolders to your Xcode project.

 Alternatively, you can install XLFacility using [CocoaPods](http://cocoapods.org/) by simply adding this line to your Xcode project's Podfile:
 ```